Justin-Bento/portfolio-site/src/content/projects/project-5.md

 ---
 title: 'Believe Support Services'
-description: The Lifeline Canada Foundation is an innovative online platform that transcends traditional art exhibition spaces.
+description: The Believe Support Services website is an event planning platform that showcases camps and programs for individuals with complex needs.
+It highlights services that support independent living and help participants lead fulfilling lives.
 publishDate: 'Oct 25 2023'
 isFeatured: true
 seo: